rotki/rotki/docs/api.rst

    :resjsonarr int tx_hash: The transaction hash of the DSR movement

    :statuscode 200: DSR history successfully queried.
-   :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
-Or makerdao module is not activated.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 403: Logged in user does not have premium.
+   :statuscode 409: Makerdao module is not activated.
    :statuscode 500: Internal rotki error
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.